pcingola/biomni-ui/eval/README.md

 # Evals Guide

-This repo includes a lightweight evaluation harness to test your Biomni agent end-to-end and score answers with an LLM judge.
-Evals are:
+This module includes a evaluation framework to test the Pydantic agent end-to-end and score answers with an LLM judge.
+The evals are based on:

 - YAML-driven (one file per test case).
 - Pytest-based (each YAML becomes its own test).